 The Earth Science minor leads to scientific literacy in the sciences of geology, meteorology, hydrology, climate issues, oceanography, and/or astronomy.

-The Earth Science minor complements a wide range of majors, from education, business, and communications to sociology, creative writing, global studies, and the arts.
-Building on core classes, students choose electives in areas of personal interest and have many field-based options.
-Students have the opportunity to integrate biological perspectives of ecology and evolution within the minor.
-Students may focus on marine science by including courses offered by the Marine Studies Consortium.
-Exciting opportunities for travel study and study abroad to remote tropical environments (Guyana) are also available.
+The Earth Science minor complements a range of majors, from education and business to creative writing, global studies, and the arts.
+Building on core classes, you'll choose electives in areas of personal interest and select from many field-based options.
+You'll be able to integrate biological perspectives of ecology and evolution within the minor, and you can focus on marine science with courses offered by the Marine Studies Consortium.
+Travel study and study abroad experiences to remote tropical environments (Guyana) are also available.

 Our Changing Climate will explore the dynamics of the Earth system that affect climate.
 We will look at how the Earth’s climate has changed over various time scales and how scientists are predicting it will change.
 We will skim the surface of the impact our current climate change is introducing to the planet, ecosystems, and society.
 Our Changing Climate will pull together topics presented in lower level courses into a broader and deeper understanding of this ever so timely topic.
 It is the goal of this course to familiarize you with the science of climate change and make you comfortable and effective at redistributing the science to a non-science society.